 If the warmer days, bursts of colour and fragrance of fresh blossoms put a bounce in your step and a smile on your face, you’re not alone.
-Join your tribe of green-thumbed gardeners and flower enthusiasts as you make the pilgrimage to one of these spring blossom festivals to celebrate the rebirth of nature.
+Join your fellow green-thumbed gardeners and flower enthusiasts as you make the pilgrimage to one of these spring blossom festivals to celebrate the rebirth of nature.
 Or just go for the Instagram gold.

 Sakura Cherry Blossoms in High Park, Toronto, late April – mid May